Sachin Bansal

 Sachin Bansal (born 5 August 1981) is an Indian entrepreneur.
-He is best known as the founder of Flipkart During his over 11 year career at Flipkart, Bansal was CEO and chairman.
+He is best known as the founder of Flipkart.
+During his over 11 year career at Flipkart, Bansal was CEO and chairman.
 In 2018, Bansal exited Flipkart following the Walmart deal.

 In 2007, Sachin Bansal and Binny Bansal (not related) founded Flipkart whose valuation in 2018 was $20.8 billion.
 In 2018, Bansal held a 5.5 per cent stake in Flipkart, which he sold to Walmart and his net worth then was a little over $1 billion.
 Sachin Bansal is now the managing director of Navi Group, a financial services company.

 Early life

 Bansal was born in Chandigarh, India, on 5 August 1981.
 His father is a businessman and his mother, is a homemaker.

 Bansal was educated at St. Anne's Convent School, Chandigarh.
-After completing his schooling Sachin appeared for IIT JEE exam on his first attempt he got all India rank of 2470.
+After completing his schooling Sachin appeared for IIT JEE entrance exam and on his first attempt he got all India rank of 2470.
 It was there that he regularised his schedule even more.
-And then in his second attempt he got an All India rank of 49th.
-Then he attended IIT Delhi and graduated with a B.Tech degree in Computer Science and Engineering from there.
+And then on his second attempt he got an All India rank of 49th after which he attended IIT Delhi and graduated with a B.Tech degree in Computer Science and Engineering.
 After graduation, Bansal worked at Techspan for a few months and later in 2006 he joined Amazon Web Services as a senior software engineer.
 In 2007, Bansal quit Amazon to start his own company.